NativePHP/nativephp.com/resources/views/docs/1/digging-deeper/broadcasting.md

 ## Custom events

 You can also broadcast your own events.
-Simply instruct your event to implement the `ShouldBroadcastNow` contract and define the `broadcastsOn` method in your event, returning `nativephp` as one of the channels it broadcasts to:
+Simply implement the `ShouldBroadcastNow` contract in your event class and define the `broadcastOn` method, returning nativephp as one of the channels it broadcasts to:

 ```php
 use Illuminate\Broadcasting\Channel;